X-The-Mystic/xframe/README.md

 Contributing
 ------------

-XFrame is an open-source project, and we welcome contributions from the security community.
-If you're interested in contributing, please submit a pull request or contact us at <xtm@cerberusdev.com>.
+XFrame is an open-source project, and I welcome contributions from the security community.
+If you're interested in contributing, please submit a pull request or contact me at <xtm@cerberusdev.com>.

 Stay Secure
 ------------